-So in this example there is £20,000 unused RNRB, which as a percentage of the residential enhancement at that date is £20,000 ÷ £100,000 = 20%.
-On Paul’s death the residential enhancement at that time of £125,000 is multiplied by 20% to give a value of £25,000 for the brought-forward allowance.
+So in this example there is £20,000 of unused RNRB which, as a percentage of the residential enhancement at Linda’s date of death, is £20,000 ÷ £100,000 = 20%.
+On Paul’s death the residential enhancement at that time, £125,000, is multiplied by 20% to give a value of £25,000 for the brought-forward allowance.

-There is also £225,000 of Linda’s unused NRB available to transfer (IHTM43000).
+There is also £225,000 of Linda’s £325,000 NRB which was unused and is available to transfer (IHTM43000).

-Allen died in May 2019 when the RNRB was £150,000.
+Allen died in May 2019 when the residential enhancement was £150,000.
 By his will, he left his flat valued at £50,000 to his daughter, which utilised £50,000 of his available RNRB.
-Therefore £100,000 RNRB remains to be carried forward.
+Therefore £100,000 RNRB remained unused to be carried forward.
 This is 66.6667% (£100,000 ÷ £150,000) of the residential enhancement at the time of Allen’s death.

-These two percentages added together (166.6667%) are greater than 100% and so the brought-forward amount at Joyce’s death will be 100% of the residential enhancement at her death (£175,000).
+These two percentages (100% from John and 66.6667% from Allen) are added together (166.6667%).
+As this is greater than 100% the brought-forward amount for Joyce’s estate is capped at 100% of the residential enhancement at her death (£175,000).

-Jack died in June 2017 when the RNRB was £100,000, and he left his flat (which had been his residence) valued at £80,000 to his daughter.
+Jack died in June 2017 when the residential enhancement was £100,000, and he left his flat (which had been his residence) valued at £80,000 to his daughter.
 This used £80,000 of his RNRB, leaving £20,000 to be carried forward.
 This represents 20% of the residential enhancement at the time of Jack’s death (£20,000 ÷ £100,000).

 David died in May 2019, when the residential enhancement was £150,000.
 He left his flat (which had been his residence) valued at £125,000 to his grandson.
 This used £125,000 of his RNRB, leaving £25,000 to carry forward.
 This represents 16.6667% of the residential enhancement at the time of David’s death (£25,000 ÷ £150,000).

-These two percentages added together (36.6667%) are less than 100%, and therefore the brought-forward amount at Jill’s death will be 36.6667% of the residential enhancement at her death, £64,167 (£175,000 x 36.6667%).
+These two percentages (20% from Jack and 16.6667% from David) are added together (36.6667%).
+As this is less than 100% the brought-forward amount at Jill’s death will be 36.6667% of the residential enhancement at her death, that is £64,167 (£175,000 x 36.6667%).